This is a named option within the Industrial Engineering MS.

 If you choose to attend UW–Madison and plan to pursue funding on your own, the following sites could be very helpful:

 Students who are U.S. citizens or permanent residents may be eligible to receive some level of funding through the federal direct loan program.
-These loans are available to qualified graduate students who are taking at least 4 credits during the fall and spring semesters, and 2 credits during summer.
+These loans are available to qualified graduate students who are taking at least four credits during the fall and spring semesters and two credits during the summer.
 Private loans are also available.
-Learn more about UW-Madison financial aid here.
+Learn more about UWMadison financial aid here.

 For information on international student funding and scholarships, visit the ISS website.